wkumari/draft-wkumari-opsawg-sdi/README.md

 3.1.
 Device key generation

-   Each device requires a public-private key keypair, and for the public part to be published and retrievable by the operator.
+   Each device requires a public-private key pair, and for the public part to be published and retrievable by the operator.
 The cryptographic algorithm and key lengths to be used are out of the scope of this document.
 This section illustrates one method, but, as